 - Not have a conviction or an offense involving the possession or sale of illegal drugs that occurred while receiving Title IV federal financial aid

 Federal Pell Grant

 Federal Pell Grant is awarded to undergraduate students who have not earned a bachelor’s or professional degree.
 For many students, Pell Grant awards provide a foundation of financial aid to which other aid may be added.
 Eligibility is determined from the information provided on the FAFSA.
 Maximum and minimum awards are determined annually by the U.S. Department of Education and awards are based on student enrollment status.
-Students may be eligible for the Pell Grant for a maximum of 12 full-time semesters (24 part-time semesters).
+Students may be eligible for the Pell Grant for a maximum of 12 full-time semesters.